How to Send Out of Office Replies in Twitter

 - Click here to make a copy of the auto-responder script into your Google Drive.

 - Enter the start and end dates of your vacation, the Twitter API keys (from the previous step), and your Twitter handle.

 - Go to Run -> Start to initialize the auto-responder.
 Say Yes if the script requires you to authorize access to certain Google Script services.

-The script will invoke itself on the start date specified by you and will respond to all incoming tweets until the end date.
-It will then uninstall itself automatically.
+The script will invoke itself on the specified start date and will respond to all incoming tweets until the end date.
+It will then stop itself automatically.
 As always, you are free to use, modify and distribute the source code with attribution.